The History of Dog Food By Barbara Knightsbridge |Published 10-24-2021

 The very first commercially prepared dog food was actually a biscuit.
 These hard biscuit snacks were meant for humans, especially for sailors, because they contained a lot of nutrients and had a longer shelf life than was typical of fresh foods.
 It wasn't long before someone thought that these treats could also benefit dogs — the very first advertisement of biscuits for dogs dates back to the 1790s.

 James Spratt is the man very often credited with creating dog biscuits.
-He was an electrician who had visited London to sell lightening rods.
-While there, he observed a group of dogs sitting near the docks waiting for sailors to throw out stale biscuits.
+He was an electrician who had visited London to sell lightning rods.
+While there, he observed a group of dogs sitting near the docks waiting for sailors to throw out stale biscuits, called hard tack.
 This gave Spratt an idea and this became the start of a successful business venture.
 He would make little cakes or biscuits that dogs would eat.

-He was the first to patent his recipe (biscuits made from grains, beetroot and vegetables).
-Later, in 1861, his famous recipe also included meat fibrine, which was the dried unsalted gelatinous parts of bison.
+He was the first to patent his recipe (beef blood, biscuits made from grains, beetroot, and vegetables).
+Later, in 1861, his famous recipe also included meat fibrine, which was the dried unsalted gelatinous parts of bison, or prairie beef.
 He was American, but he first set up a dog food company in England, and since it was a huge success.
 He moved his business to the USA, which was the start to what we know today as the pet food industry in general.
+He marketed to wealthy dog owners and became successful.

 World War 2 brought completely different changes.
 The shortage of metals, especially tin, and the rationing of meat meant the end of canned food.
-That's where more pet food companies started developing dry dog food — to avoid cans and to provide dogs with nutrition without sacrificing too much meat.
+That's where more pet food companies started developing dry dog food, or dry kibble — to avoid cans and to provide dogs with nutrition without sacrificing too much meat.
 By the second half of the 1950s, food companies had mastered kibbling (or extrusion), which is still the most popular way of pet food production today.

 In the 1960s, the pet food market really started growing, and this is when many of today's pet food brands have their roots, such as the Ralston Purina Company.
 This company began experimenting with different ways to create dry foods that had a longer shelf life.
 They used these newer machines first to create their Chex breakfast cereal and then dog food.